Cathy Come Home was possibly the most important contribution made by the BBC’s The Wednesday Play.

 Shelter (the homeless charity) was able to capitalise on the furore and become an important voice in housing matters.

-The play was directed by Ken Loach, who used documentary, news-style camera angles and hand-held cameras in the search for realism.
+The play was directed by Ken Loach, who used documentary, news-style camera angles and hand-held cameras in the search for realism, often shooting from the backs of cars in the East End with some of the conversations unscripted.
 The soundtrack was punctuated with urban noise and scenes were kept short and snappy to avoid over-dramatisation.

 Housing facts and figures were quoted throughout, adding political commentary to the events in view.